Association football tactics: First, second and third defenders

-The second defender provides the immediate support for the first defender.
+The second defender provides immediate support for the first defender.
 If the first defender loses their marking, the second defender takes over as first defender, and ideally one of the third defenders takes over as second defender.
 A defensive side should be organised so as to make this transition as smooth as possible.
-A typical distance between the second and first defender is about six metres, though this will vary from situation to situation.
-The most important factor is the opponent's speed.
+A typical distance between the second and first defender is about six metres, though this varies depending on several variables, the most significant being the opponent's speed.
 If the opposing player is moving fast, the distance should be longer.
-If he is standing still, the second and first defender may sometimes join forces and operate as two first defenders.
-A second defender also adjusts their positioning relative to where teammates of the defensive side are positioned in coverage in order to uphold defensive structure (see for example offside trap).
+If he is standing still, the distance should be shorter or even removed as the second and first defender join and operate as two first defenders.
+A second defender also adjusts their positioning relative to where teammates of the defensive side are positioned in order to uphold defensive structure (see for example offside trap).

-The role of the third defender is to provide a deeper cover.
-They are often in a stand-off position relative to the first and second defenders and therefore has a view of the "big picture" in defense, watching for any opponents moving up, and covering gaps if the first and second defenders are outmanoeuvred by the opponent.
-In addition, the third defender is usually tasked with informing teammates (including but not limited to first and second defenders) about potential upcoming threats.
+The role of the third defender is to provide deeper cover.
+They are often in a stand-off position relative to the first and second defenders and therefore have a view of the entire defense; therefore, they are expected to watch for other opponents moving up and to cover gaps if the first and second defenders are outmanoeuvred by the opponent.
+In addition, the third defender is usually tasked with informing teammates (including but not limited to first and second defenders) about potential threats.
 While the role of first and second defenders are relatively similar regardless of defending strategies and systems, the third defenders' role is very different in zone defence and man-to-man defence.

 Depth considerations

-While line depth varies considerably depending on team strategy as well as game situation, a good "rule of thumb" for distances between defensive and midfield lines is about 16 metres (or 17-18 yards).
-Defensively minded teams will use a shorter line depth when compared to offensively minded teams, for example.
-Line depth will also depend on other factors such as line width, as well as strong- side tilt (whether the team stays central or tries to push out wide, when the ball is near the sidelines).
-Line depth is also likely to be less when the ball is near the defending team's penalty box, compared to further up the pitch.
+While line depth varies considerably depending on team strategy as well as game situation, a good "rule of thumb" for distances between defensive and midfield lines is about 16 metres (17-18 yards).
+Line depth also depends on factors such as line width, as well as whether the team stays central or tries to push out wide when the ball is near the sidelines.
+Defensively minded teams use shorter line depths compared to offensively minded teams, and line depth is also likely to be less when the ball is in the defending team's final third, compared to further up the pitch.

-When organised, the defending team may offer little resistance until the attacking team has reached a certain height on the pitch.
-The pressure height, or at which field depth the midfielders start acting as first and second defenders, depends on a lot of factors, such as game tactics and situation.
-Higher pressure teams need to make sure to win the ball back fast enough a number of times in pressure, in order for the tactic to be lucrative (as opposed to tiring).
-In general, defensive-minded teams will stay lower, minimising defensive risks by compressing attacking space.
-The pressure height may be identified by at which stage of the opposite side attacking play that the first pressure line of support kicks in.
+When organised, some defensive tactics offer little resistance until the attacking team has reached a certain height on the pitch.
+The pressure height, or at which field depth the midfielders start acting as first and second defenders, depends on many factors, including team tactics and in-game situations.
+High pressure teams attempt to win the ball back quickly, while defensive-minded teams generally stay lower, conserving energy and minimising defensive risks by compressing space.
+The pressure height may be identified by which stage of the opposing team's attacking play the first pressure line of support kicks in.